-The 1811 vintage was exceptional in many European wine-growing regions and is considered the best of the previous three centuries.
-Among other things the red wines of Château Lafite-Rothschild (at that time Château Lafite) and Château d'Yquem, a Riesling from the Bassermann-Jordan winery as well as Tokajer in general are called.
-Wines of this vintage are also known as "Napoleon wine", because the Emperor Napoleon (1769-1821) had reached the peak of his fame at that time.
-His son Napoleon II was also born in this year.
-A Château d'Yquem of this vintage sold for €85,000 in 2011 and is one of the most expensive wines in the world.
-The wines from the year were also titled century wines.
-The name comet wine was coined in the vernacular because a comet discovered by Honoré Flaugergues (1755-1830) appeared, one of the three largest comets ever sighted; its tail length was well over 100 million kilometres.
-The comet was said to have had an influence on the outstanding quality of the wine.
+The 1811 vintage was exceptional in many European wine-growing regions and is called the best of the past three centuries before.
+Among others, the red wines of Château Lafite-Rothschild (then Château Lafite) and Château d'Yquem, a Riesling from the Bassermann-Jordan winery, and Tokay in general are mentioned.
+Wines of this vintage are also called "Napoleon wine" because the Emperor Napoleon (1769-1821) was at the peak of his fame at that time.
+This was also the year in which his son Napoleon II was born.
+A Château d'Yquem from this vintage sold for €85,000 in 2011 and is one of the most expensive wines in the world.
+Wines from that year were also dubbed wines of the century.
+Popularly, the name Comet Wine was coined because of the appearance of a comet discovered by Honoré Flaugergues (1755-1830), which was one of the three largest ever sighted; its tail length was well over 100 million kilometres.
+The comet was said to have an influence on the outstanding wine quality.